ARMmaster17/HIVEbook/Part3/Coding-for-HIVE.md

 *If you didn't compile from source, I have included a slimmed-down version of each program*

+### 3.1.1 Compiling programs

+When you write a HIVE program, you write it into a .hive file.
+This is done through any text editor from Notepad to Visual Studio.
+However, you cannot run the .hive file, you have to parse it first.

+Each HIVE program will need it's own directory.
+Create a directory that looks like this:

+    testapp
+        testapp.hive

+Now open *testapp.hive* using any text editor of your choice.
+Paste the following code into it:

+    #HIVE:1.0
+    #NAME:testapp
+    #START:main

+    JOB main
+    RUN test1
+    PAUSE
+    HALT
+    ENDJOB
+    JOB test1
+    REPEAT
+    ENDREPEAT
+    ENDJOB

+Don't worry if the code looks a little strange, we'll cover that later.
+Basically, this program will start a new job which will infinitely loop, then quit.
+This is all we need to show how the parser works.

+Now open up HIVE if it isn't already open, and type the following in:

+    pc PATH_TO_PROGRAM.hive

+Now give it a minute to parse the file.
+This could take a very long time if you have a slow computer or a large program.
+Once you get back to the prompt, open up the folder containing your HIVE program.
+You should now see something like this:

+    testapp
+        testapp.hive
+        varstore.v
+        main.hv
+        test1.hv
+        data.v

+Now let's figure out what exactly we are looking at.
+It is worth noting that it is usually a very bad idea to edit parsed files.
+It is much safer to edit the .hive file and recompile.

+The first file is the .hive file you created earlier, no suprises there.
+The next file is *varstore.v*.
+This is a collection of all the HIVEVARS that will be used in the program.
+This helps speed up the reading and writing to the varstore.

+The next two files both end in .hv.
+When the parser goes through the HIVE program, it splits each job into its own file.
+This allows the master node to simply send a file to slave nodes, which is much faster than trying to find its location in a file.

+The last file is *data.v*.
+This file stores data about how HIVE should handle your program.
+It also contains information from the directives at the top of your progrm (anything that starts with *#*).

 ### 3.1.2 *sample.hive*
 Within the samples folder, you should see a file called *sample.hive*.
 Go ahead an open it using your favorite text editor.
 You should see something like this: